 We teach the Japanese language in relation to Japanese culture and society.
-Using a wide range of learning materials, our teaching is very intensive and diverse throughout the degree.
-All our modules provide opportunities to use Japanese as a real means of communication in both an oral-aural and written context.
+Your modules provide opportunities to use Japanese as a real means of communication in both an oral-aural and written context.

 In your first year, you'll be placed at either Basic Japanese or Intermediate Japanese level, depending on your Japanese language skills and previous learning experience.

 - Basic Japanese: here you'll learn most of the elementary grammar and vocabulary, as well as approximately 500 Kanji (Chinese characters), which are necessary to live and study in Japan in the following year.
-To reinforce what you learn in the grammar lessons, the six-hour-a-week "Practicals" teach you how to apply those grammar points to real communication, through various tasks, role plays and games.
-In addition, you will also learn how to use IT skills in Japanese, including Japanese word processing and web searches.
+To reinforce what you learn in the grammar lessons, the "Practicals" teach you how to apply those grammar points to real communication, through various tasks, role plays and games.
+You’ll also learn how to use IT skills in Japanese, including Japanese word processing and web searches.

 - Intermediate Japanese: in addition to thorough revision of elementary grammar, you'll learn more advanced grammar and vocabulary by reading a wide range of materials on various topics (including fairy tales, Japanese culture, letters and news), in addition to an intermediate textbook.
 You'll also practise giving short speeches and engaging in peer-learning activities with Japanese students, as well as learning IT skills in Japanese.

-You'll spend your second year studying at one of our 15 exchange universities across Japan, including some universities in Tokyo and Kyoto, and others in smaller cities or more suburban areas.
+As part of your Japanese degree, you'll spend your second year studying at one of our exchange universities across Japan, including some universities in Tokyo and Kyoto, and others in smaller cities or more suburban areas: